Marcel Claude

 Marcel Henri Claude Reyes (born in Santiago, Chile on 26 February 1957) is a Chilean economist, academic, and political activist.
-He was an independent candidate to become President of Chile in the 2013 Chilean presidential election, and has been endorsed by the Humanist Party.
+He was an independent candidate to become President of Chile in the 2013 Chilean presidential election, and was endorsed by the Humanist Party.

 Previously, Claude worked at the Central Bank of Chile between 1983 and 1995, and later directed two Chilean environmental NGOs.

 Early life

 Claude was born on 26 February 1957 in Santiago de Chile to Rolande Hugo Claude Dellepiane, a native of Concepción, and Leyla del Carmen Reyes Maluje.

 In 1975, he enrolled in the University of Chile, and graduated in 1982 with a degree in economics.
 After that, he got an educational scholarship at the Université catholique de Louvain, Belgium, in 1986 and got a degree in Master of Arts in 1987.
 At the same university, he was a candidate for a Doctorate in Economy Science.

 On 25 July 1986, he married Oriella Celsi Tasso.